Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 David married Sydalise, daughter of French Creole Zenon Carrière, in a civil ceremony in St. Landry Parish in July 1848.
 Their son Christoval had born in St. Landry Parish in July 1843, Simon in June 1845, Alfred le jeune in May 1848, and David, fils was born in December 1849.
 Their daughter married into the Miller family.
 In November 1850, the federal census taker in St. Landry Parish counted 11 slaves--7 males and 4 females, 8 blacks and 3 mulattoes, ranging in age from 56 to 3--on David Bellard's farm.
 David, père died in St. Landry Parish in November 1850; he was only 45 years old; his succession record was filed at the Opelousas courthouse house the following month.

-During the War Between the States, Christoval served in Company B of the 18th Regiment Louisiana Infantry, a front-line unit raised in St. Landry Parish that fought gallantly in Tennessee, Mississippi, and Louisiana; he was wounded at the Battle of Shiloh, Tennessee, in April 1862 but survived the war.
+During the War of 1861-65, Christoval served in Company B of the 18th Regiment Louisiana Infantry, raised in St. Landry Parish, which fought in Tennessee, Mississippi, and Louisiana.
+He was wounded at the Battle of Shiloh, Tennessee, in April 1862 but survived the war.
+Christoval married Marie Louise, daughter of French Creole Étienne Latiolais, at the Opelousas church, St. Landry Parish, in August 1869; Marie Louise's mother was a Breaux.

 2